Andromeda (2015 yacht): Ownership

 When Hart sold Andromeda, it was widely reported that Yuri Milner purchased her.
-While some sources still maintain, with evidence, that Milner is the owner, a spokesperson for him has since denied it.
-In March of 2022, Forbes reported Andromeda as owned by Milner, that she was registered in the Cayman Islands, and she was valued at US$129 million.
-On April 13, 2022, she was recorded in the Seychelles.
+While some sources maintain, with evidence, that Milner is the owner, a spokesperson for him has denied it.
+In March 2022, Forbes reported Andromeda as owned by Milner, that she was registered in the Cayman Islands, and she was valued at US$129 million.
+On 13 April 2022, she was recorded in the Seychelles.